pandastrike/sdf/README.md

 There are a lot of very nice data formats out there.
 JSON has become the _lingua franca_ of the Web.
 YAML is a bit easier for humans to read and write.
 CSON is kind of in-between somewhere.
 Yet&hellip;I found myself wanting something nicer.
 Something leaner than YAML.
 That maybe could be the starting point for a very lean CSON implementation.
 That might lend itself to other data formats.

 I've been thinking about this [for some time now][0].
 I've had partial implementatios floating around, but this is currently my favorite.
 It's written in CoffeeScript, checking in at less than 100 lines of code.
-It's very alpha, meaning the only tests at the moment is my own use of it.
 It's definitely got some issues, like not being able to use `:` or `?` in key names.

 [0]:http://ajaxian.com/archives/really-simple-data-yayaml